streamr-dev/network/README.md

 // Publish using the Stream id only client.publish('my-stream-id', msg)

-// Or alternatively, via the Stream object (from e.g. getOrCreateStream) stream.publish(msg)
+// The first argument can also be the Stream object client.publish(stream, msg)

 // Publish with a specific timestamp as a Date object (default is now) client.publish('my-stream-id', msg, new Date(54365472))